markom84/ansible-tips/README.md

 **ansible 'appservers:&aws' -m ping --check** => Dry run, only shows what will happen, without actually performing tasks

+--check = dry run
+--list-hosts = only list hosts ansible-playbook --limit '!ogpay-prod.softmetrixgroup.com:!adxpay*' add_line_catalina.yaml --check

+Multiple groups
+webservers:dbservers - all hosts in webservers plus all hosts in dbservers

+Excluding groups
+webservers:!atlanta - all hosts in webservers except those in atlanta

+Intersection of groups
+webservers:&staging - any hosts in webservers that are also in staging

 # Run ansible on Windows client